Crime prevention: Application to sexual abuse

 in the first place.
 The particular opportunities and dynamics of a situation are said to present cues, stressors, temptations and perceived provocations, which trigger motivation.

-The consideration of situational factors leads to the argument that some offenders may be considered as ‘situational’, marking them out from other types.
-The ‘situational offender’ is someone who is not primarily attracted to children.
-Instead, he is stimulated to offend by specific behavioural cues or stressors, often while performing care-giving duties.
+The consideration of situational factors leads to the argument that some offenders may be considered as 'situational', marking them out from other types.
+The 'situational offender' is someone who is not primarily attracted to children.
+Instead, he is stimulated to offend by specific behavioral cues or stressors, often while performing caregiving duties.
 The authors of the theory argue that modifying the situations experienced by children, through situational crime prevention strategies, could lower the likelihood of abuse, irrespective of the disposition of people who are likely to come into contact with children.
 The authors concede that there has been little testing of situational interventions, which means there is little evidence to demonstrate their effectiveness.

-An evaluation of a programme which worked work mothers in London to reduce situational risk of child sexual abuse in the home illustrated some of the challenges that mothers faced in identifying and reducing situational risk:
+An evaluation of a program which worked with mothers in London illustrated some of the challenges that mothers faced in identifying and reducing the situational risk of child sexual abuse in the home: